Skip to main content

 Geo Restrictions: The Long List

 This is where Clubs Casino loses the most points relative to the field.
-The blocked-states list runs 12 deep: California, Connecticut, Delaware, Idaho, Louisiana, Michigan, Montana, Nevada, New Jersey, New York, Washington, and West Virginia.
+The blocked-states list runs 15 deep: California, Connecticut, Delaware, Idaho, Indiana, Louisiana, Maine, Michigan, Montana, Nevada, New Jersey, New York, Tennessee, Washington, and West Virginia.
 That's the longest exclusion list of any site in our active sweepstakes panel.

 The Dec.
 30, 2025 paperwork expanded the restricted list compared with the May 2025 rules by adding California, Connecticut, and New Jersey.
 New York and West Virginia were already present in the May 2025 rules extract.